Montague Road transport study

 What’s next?

-Once the community consultation period ends, we will review feedback and finalise the transport study.
-The final study will be published and available on Council’s website in mid-2025.
+Council values all feedback and is committed to listening to the local community.
+The project team will review community feedback and work to finalise the transport study.
+Once complete, the final study will be published and available on Council’s website in mid-2025.

 Outcomes from the study will inform decision making for future projects on the Montague Road corridor and surrounds, subject to further funding allocations and prioritisation against other city-wide needs.